I Malavoglia: Plot

-In the village of Aci Trezza in the Province of Catania lives the Toscano family, who, although extremely hardworking, has been nicknamed (for antiphrasis) the Malavoglia ("The Reluctant Ones").
-The head of the family is Padron Ntoni, a widower, who lives at the house by the medlar tree with his son Bastian (called Bastianazzo), and the wife of the latter called Maria (nicknamed Maruzza la Longa,despite being anything but tall).
+In the village of Aci Trezza in the Province of Catania lives the Toscano family, who, although extremely hardworking, has been nicknamed (for antiphrasis) the Malavoglia ("The Lazy Ones").
+The head of the family is Padron Ntoni, a widower, who lives at the house by the medlar tree with his son Bastian (called Bastianazzo), and the wife of the latter called Maria (nicknamed Maruzza la Longa, despite being anything but tall).
 Bastian has five children: Ntoni, Luca, Filomena (Mena), Alessio (called Alessi) and Rosalia (Lia).
 The main source of income is la Provvidenza (the Providence), which is a small fishing boat.
 In 1863, Ntoni, the eldest of the children, leaves for the military service.
 To try to make up for the loss of income which his absence will cause, Padron Ntoni attempts a business venture and buys a large amount of lupins.
 The load is entrusted to his son Bastianazzo, the plan being to sell them in Riposto to make a profit.
 However, Bastianazzo and the merchandise are tragically lost during a storm.
 Following this misfortune, the family finds themselves with a triple misfortune: the debt caused by the lupins which were bought on credit, the Providence to repair, and the loss of Bastianazzo, an important and loved member of the family.
 Having finished his military service, Ntoni returns to the laborious life of his family very reluctantly, having seen the riches and splendour outside his small village, and does not represent any support to the already precarious economic situation of his family.

 The family's misfortunes are far from over.
 Luca, one of Padron Ntoni's grandsons, dies at the battle of Lissa, which leads to the breaking off of the betrothal of Mena to Brasi Cipolla.
 The debt from the lupin venture causes the family to lose their beloved "Casa del Nespolo" – the house by the medlar tree, and gradually the reputation of the family worsens until they reach humiliating levels of poverty.
 A further wreck of the Providence leaves Padron Ntoni near death, although fortunately he manages to recover.
 Later Maruzza, his daughter-in-law, dies of cholera.
 The firstborn, Ntoni, decides to go away from the village to seek his fortune, only to return destitute.
 He loses any desire to work, turning to alcoholism and idleness.
 The departure of Ntoni had forced the family to sell the Providence to get the money needed to get back the Casa del Nespolo, which had never been forgotten.